SAP-samples/teched2023-AD161/README.md

 ## Requirements

-The requirements to follow the exercises in this repository can be found in the [Getting Started](exercises/ex0/) section below.
+The requirements to follow the exercises in this repository can be found in the [Getting Started - Preperation](exercises/ex0/) section below.

 ## Exercises